eQTL-Catalogue/eQTL-Catalogue-website/src/Datasets.md

 [^3]: dorsolateral prefrontal cortex

 ## Acknowledgements
-In addition to citing the eQTL Catalogue resource, please also cite the orginal publications producing the raw data and aknowledge the funding that they received.
+If you find the eQTL Catalogue useful in your research, please cite the eQTL Catalogue [[flagship paper]](https://doi.org/10.1101/2020.01.29.924266) as well as the orginal publications producing the raw data and aknowledge the funding that they received.

 ### BLUEPRINT
 **Publication**: Chen, Lu, et al. "Genetic drivers of epigenetic and transcriptional variation in human immune cells."
 Cell 167.5 (2016): 1398-1414.